somjade/register/readme.md

 - Check that the JWT is well formed
 - Check the signature
 - Validate the standard claims
-- Check the Client permissions (scopes)
+- Check the Client permissions

 #### RESTful APIs

 Accessible at the http://localhost on port 8008.

-1. Register: http://localhost:8008/v1/users/register (Not validate the access token)
+1. Register: http://localhost:8008/v1/users/register (Not validate the JWT access token)
-2. Login: http://localhost:8008/v1/users/login (Not validate the access token)
+2. Login: http://localhost:8008/v1/users/login (Not validate the access JWT token)
-3. Get my profile: http://localhost:8008/v1/users/me (Validate the access token)
+3. Get my profile: http://localhost:8008/v1/users/me (Validate the access JWT token)

 # Installation Guide & Test